 End of bankruptcy

-Your bankruptcy normally ends 3 years and 1 day from when we accept your statement of affairs.
+Your bankruptcy normally ends 3 years and 1 day from when we accept your Bankruptcy Form.
 You don't need to apply to be discharged from bankruptcy, this is an automatic process.
 If you’re not sure when your bankruptcy ends, or you’d like confirmation it has ended, you can request this using the End of bankruptcy enquiry online form below.